heinohen/tko_7095_i2hlt/mats.md

 `Yle website targeted in ____ attack`

-Given this context, we want to predict the missing word, as a distribution.
-Word2vec is a very influential model in NLP.
-Makes two simplifying assumptions:
+* Given this context, we want to predict the missing word, as a distribution
+* Word2vec is a very influential model in NLP
+* Makes two simplifying assumptions:

-* Limit the left and right context window length
+  * Limit the left and right context window length (typical is approx 5 words to the left and to the right)
   * Disregard word order

+Word2vec loses order of words

 ##### Language modelling as BoW classification problem